Miller Lab

 The exposome concept highlights the importance of environmental factors in disease development.
 The exposomics approach allows for a systematic analysis of non-genetic contributors to neurodegenerative disease in an unbiased fashion.
 Using the untargeted metabolomics approach, a list of environmental chemicals was found to be enriched in human patients with Alzheimer’s Disease and Parkinson’s Disease, providing important targets for scientific analysis and policy consideration.
 The lab has also established a platform to study environmental determinants of aging in C. elegans using ultra high-resolution mass spectrometry-based metabolomics (UHRMS).
 This platform enables us to measure the impact of toxicants on longevity and age-related cognition in C. elegans.
 The same platform can be utilized to study human samples, making this method highly translational and providing insights into age-related diseases and potential medical intervention.

-For additional information, please visit The Human Exposome Project https://humanexposomeproject.com/
+For additional information, please visit The Human Exposome Project https://humanexposomeproject.com/(link is external and opens in a new window)

 About Dr. Miller